Riften/deep-learning/README.md

 # deep-learning
 learn of deep learning

-The small project is in the file project.
+The small project is in the project folder.